 Instructions

-Place the grated ginger, halved strawberries, and mint leaves into a clean, pint-sized mason jar.
-Pack the ingredients evenly but avoid crushing the strawberries to retain their shape.
+- Place grated ginger, halved strawberries, and mint leaves into a clean pint-sized mason jar.
+Pack ingredients evenly without crushing the strawberries.

-Carefully pour the hot vinegar brine over the strawberries and aromatics in the jar, filling it until the strawberries are completely submerged.
-Ensure the brine covers the strawberries fully to prevent exposure to air, which could affect the pickling.
+- Carefully pour the hot vinegar brine over the strawberries and aromatics, ensuring the strawberries are fully submerged to prevent air exposure.

-Allow the jar to cool to lukewarm temperature before sealing with a tight-fitting lid.
+- Allow the jar to cool to lukewarm temperature before sealing with a tight-fitting lid.
+Refrigerate for at least 24 hours, or 2-3 days for best flavor.

 Notes